What is the Maya Religion?

 Sometime after 900 AD, the Mayan culture declined dramatically and most of the cities were abandoned.
 Latest scholarship attributes this decline to the loss of trade routes due to war.

 The great southern cities became depopulated, but the cities of the Yucatan peninsula in Mexico (such as Chichén Itzá, Uxmal, and Mayapán) continued to thrive in the early part of the "Post-Classic Period" (900–1519).
 By the arrival of the Spanish in the early 16th century, however, most of the Maya were village-dwelling farmers.

 The remaining Maya were conquered by the Spanish and converted (at least nominally) to Roman Catholicism.
 The present-day Mayan peoples are spread mainly across southern Mexico, with small numbers in Guatemala and Belize.
 They practice a religion that combines Roman Catholicism with Mayan cosmology, deities, and domestic rituals.
+(See Christianity)

 The Maya had a highly sophisticated culture, and this included a written hieroglyphic language.
 Mayan hieroglyphics were carved into stone monuments or pieces of bone, painted on pottery, and written on books (codices) of bark paper.

 Mayan texts describe religious rituals, astronomy, and divination, and are the most valuable source of information on the ancient civilization.
 Many of them were destroyed by the Spanish because of their pagan religious content, but three main codices have survived.
 Named for the cities in which they are now kept, these are the Dresden, Madrid, and Paris codices.
 The Dresden Codex contains very precise tables of Venus and the moon and describes a method of predicting solar eclipses.